 The desludgement process involves pumping waste from latrines utilizing a pipe and generator into blue barrels on the back of a truck.
 The barrels of waste are treated and secured tightly for transport to the sludge treatment facility.
 Once there, the waste is tested and flushed before pouring into a deep pit.
 The barrels are then disinfected including all tools and equipment used by the desludging working group to avoid contamination.
-The waste is then treated at the sludge treatment facility located a safe distance from neighboring IDP camps in order to improve sanitation practices.
+The waste is then treated at the sludge treatment facility located a safe distance from neighbouring IDP camps in order to improve sanitation practices.

 The successful implementation of a desludging system saw ADRA Myanmar as the first organization to safely manage it and as a result saw a reduction in the risk of spreading disease through fecal matter.
 In addition, selected IDPs in targeted IDP camps received income from participating within the desludging working groups.